emard/ulx3s-bin/README.md

     C20: 3.3V

-Powered but unprogrammed FPGA chip should not generate any heat noticeable by touch of a finger and whole board in initial state should draw about 50mA.
+Powered but unprogrammed FPGA chip should not generate any heat noticeable by touch of a finger and whole board in initial state should draw less than 50mA.
 On top side, green LED D18 should be ON, other LEDs OFF.